 - Never place tomatoes on a sunny windowsill to ripen; they may rot before they are ripe!

-- Never refrigerate fresh tomatoes.
-Doing so spoils the flavor and texture that make up that garden tomato taste.
+- Never refrigerate fresh garden tomatoes.
+Doing so spoils the flavor and texture that give them that garden tomato taste.

-- To freeze, core fresh unblemished tomatoes and place them whole in freezer bags or containers.
+- To freeze, core fresh and unblemished tomatoes and place them whole in freezer bags or containers.
 Seal, label, and freeze.
-The skins will slip off when they defrost.
+The skins will slip off when they thaw.

-See more on properly storing tomatoes and vegetables.
+See more on properly storing tomatoes and other vegetables.

 - Ease a headache by drinking tomato juice blended with fresh basil.

 - In 1781, there is record of Thomas Jefferson—an experimental farmer—raising tomatoes for his guests.